jina-ai/finetuner/README.md

 ## What is the purpose of Finetuner?

-Finetuner enables performance gains on domain specific neural search tasks by allowing you to fine-tune models in the cloud.
+Finetuner enables performance gains on domain specific neural search tasks by fine-tuning models in the cloud.
 We have conducted experiments on various neural search tasks in different domains to illustrate these performance improvements.

 Finetuner also aims to make fine-tuning simple and fast.
 When interacting with Finetuner, the API takes care of all your fine-tuning jobs in the cloud.
-This only requires a few lines of code from you, as demonstrated in section
+This only requires a few lines of code from you, as demonstrated in [below](#fine-tuning-resnet50-on-totally-looks-like-dataset).

 ## How does it work?